ImperialCollegeLondon/EvoSim/src/evosim/fleet.rst

     points.
 This is only to ensure the comparison is not influenced by how floating points are represented in the csv file written out by pandas.
 See the option `float_format` in :py:meth:`pandas.DataFrame.to_csv` for more details.

+The function `evosim.fleet.fleet_from_file` provides a shortcut for reading a fleet from excell, csv, feather, hdf5, and json.